 For a few minutes, I want to talk about brushing your dough with a liquid.
-This is a quick step that has a huge impact on the appearance, flavor and crust texture of your final product, yet it takes the least time out of the bread-making steps.
+This is a quick step that has a huge impact on the appearance, flavor, and crust texture of your final product, yet it takes the least time out of the bread-making steps.
 Brushing the outer dough also prevents the dough from becoming excessively dry by helping it retain moisture.
 When making dough, it is often in danger of becoming dry.
 Remember, when it rises, you often cover it with a towel to help it retain moisture.

-Additionally glazing your bread to finish it can help seeds, herbs, and other embellishments stick to the crust.
+Additionally, glazing your bread to finish it can help seeds, herbs, and other embellishments stick to the crust.
 This can create a more flavorful, impressive loaf of bread.

 How Should I Apply a Wash or Glaze to My Bread?

-- Pastry brush: The most common ways to apply a glaze to homemade bread is by using a pastry brush.
+- Pastry brush: The most common way to apply a glaze to homemade bread is by using a pastry brush.
 I have the reasonably priced Silcony 3-piece pastry brush set and like it because it is silicone.
 The brushes wash beautifully in the dishwasher, and I am able to apply any glaze I make easily and quickly.
 The brushes come in three colors, so if I am using multiple glazes, it is easy to remember which brush I used for which glaze.
-Unlike boars hair pastry brushes, the hairs do not separate from the brushes, so I do not have to worry about them falling on my food or in the glaze.
+Unlike boar's hair pastry brushes, the hairs do not separate from the brushes, so I do not have to worry about them falling on my food or in the glaze.

 - Fingers: I have also used my fingers to apply glaze.